The Marrow Thieves: Development

 According to the Toronto Star, working with Indigenous youth inspired Dimaline to write a novel in which those youth could envision themselves as protagonists, as people with a future.
 She chose a teenage boy as the narrator because of the emotional intensity she could envision the character feeling and expressing in his actions.
 She wanted to reach both Indigenous and non-Indigenous youth at an age when they could understand these themes.

 Dimaline treats the difficult topic of genocide as she wanted readers to know that such events happened to Indigenous people in the past.
 Dimaline said that she wants readers to come away saying “I would never let that happen again.”
 The author incorporates issues of climate disaster and political turmoil into the novel, which takes place approximately 40 years into the future.
-Dimaline has also said that she wrote the book in order to let people know that everyone needs to respect different people's stories.
+Dimaline has also said that she wrote the book in order to help teach people and the next generation to respect different people's stories.

 Reception

 Critical response

 Critical reception for The Marrow Thieves has been positive.

 The novel received a starred review from Kirkus Reviews, which stated "Though the presence of the women in the story is downplayed, Miigwans is a true hero; in him Dimaline creates a character of tremendous emotional depth and tenderness, connecting readers with the complexity and compassion of Indigenous people."

 Writing for Quill & Quire, Jessica Rose wrote that Dimaline's book "thrusts readers into the complex lives of rich and nuanced characters forced to navigate a world that too closely resembles our own."
-Rose also praised the novel's treatment of the "heavy subject matter," stating that the author's "graceful, almost fragile, prose ... provid[es] a beautiful undercurrent to a world that seems to have been damaged beyond repair."
+Rose also praised the novel's treatment of the "heavy subject matter," stating that the author's "graceful, almost fragile, prose ... provide[s] a beautiful undercurrent to a world that seems to have been damaged beyond repair."
 The reviewer also praised book’s coming-of-age narrative, most notably Frenchie’s budding romance Rose.

 In The Globe and Mail, Shannon Ozirny wrote that "Dimaline takes one of the most well-known tropes in YA – the dystopia – and uses it to draw explicit parallels between the imagined horrors of a fictional future and the true historical horrors of colonialism and residential schools" and called the book "beautifully written as it is shocking and painful."

 Jully Black of Canada Reads 2018 praised and appreciated the author's exploration into the theme of chosen family, where the characters have come together without blood ties and created their own pieced-together family.